The Low-Down on Interior Design Professional Organizations like ASID, IIDA, IDS, NKBA, and IFDA

 IIDA also offers many professional development opportunities and resources for the design community, including continuing education, networking opportunities, design competitions, and events that foster business development, mentorship, professional advancement, and connections with industry affiliates.
 They also strongly advocate for the profession, disseminate industry news to members, and provide a job bank of position postings for interior design professionals.

-These two organizations have many similarities, in both the composition of the membership and the resources they provide, so some interior designers may be confused about which one to join.
-Although not specifically stated by either organization as an aim for their membership alignment, in many areas, designers who do residential work often join ASID, and designers who do commercial projects connect more with IIDA, though I have heard from some designers that in specific areas, this alignment is not as distinct.
+These two organizations have many similarities in both the composition of the membership and the resources they provide, so some interior designers may be confused about which one to join.
+Although not explicitly stated by either organization as an aim for their membership alignment, in many areas, designers who do residential work often join ASID, and designers who do commercial projects connect more with IIDA.
+However, I have heard from some designers that in specific areas, this alignment is not as distinct.

 Because ASID and IIDA are so similar in so many ways and serve the industry at large, some designers have expressed that the design community might be better served if there was just one such organization to serve the interior design industry as the key, overarching professional organization.

-Although the leadership voices of ASID and IIDA have discussed the potential for a merger in the past, we are still left with this somewhat indistinct two-organization arrangement across the interior design community.
+Although the leadership voices of ASID and IIDA have discussed the potential for a merger in the past, the interior design community is still left with this somewhat indistinct two-organization arrangement.

-In addition to ASID and IIDA, there are additional really great professional membership organizations that serve more defined areas of the design industry.
-Designers who work in more specific facets of design are very well served by the following organizations, which are both strong in support and promotion of the design community.
+In addition to ASID and IIDA, interior designers who work in more specific facets of design are very well served by the following organizations, which are strong supporters and promoters of the design community.

 Interior Design Society (IDS)